Stum9y/Stum9y/README.md

 - 👋 Hi, I’m @Stum9y
-- 👀 I’m interested in Android App Development/Homelab
+- 👀 I’m interested in Homelab Shenaingans
-- 🌱 I’m currently learning Android App Development through work
+- 🌱 I’m currently IT Service Desk Analyst through work
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: He/Him